parse-community/parse-dashboard/Parse-Dashboard/browser-control/README.md

 ## Quick Start

+### Prerequisites

+**Requirements:**
+- Node.js 20.19.0 or higher

+**Note:** MongoDB is automatically started when you run `npm run browser-control` - no manual setup needed!

 ### 1. Start Dashboard with Browser Control

+When you run the browser-control command, **MongoDB and Parse Server automatically start** alongside the dashboard - zero setup required!

 ```bash
 npm run browser-control
 ```

+This will:
+1. Start MongoDB instance on port 27017 (using in-memory temporary storage)
+2. Start Parse Server on port 1337 (connects to the auto-started MongoDB)
+3. Start Dashboard on port 4040
+4. Auto-configure dashboard with a test app pointing to Parse Server
+5. Enable Browser Control API at `/browser-control`

 Or for visible browser (helpful for debugging):

 ```bash
 npm run browser-control:visible
 ```

+**What happens automatically:**
+- MongoDB instance spawns on port 27017 with temporary storage
+- Parse Server spawns and connects to the MongoDB instance at `mongodb://localhost:27017/parse-dashboard-test`
+- Dashboard creates a test app called "Browser Control Test App"
+- You can immediately start creating browser sessions and testing
+- Everything stops cleanly when you exit (Ctrl+C)

 ### 2. Create a Browser Session